mostafa-n3ma/InventoryLite/README.md

 1.4. `MainActivity.kt` class: The main screen which will carry different fragments will pop in and pop out on the `MainActivity` layout.

-1.1 operations description:
-contains the following :-
+#### 1.1 Operations Description:

-                        1.1.1 - data_Entities : which includes all the the entities that the app deals with I separate the entities types for Local& Remote % Domain
+**1.1.1 data_Entities:** This section includes all the entities that the app deals with.
+Entities are separated into three types: Local, Remote, and Domain.

-                                Local for saving them into database
+- Local: For saving entities into the database.
-                                Remote : fro sending and retrieving them from a remote server ( I didn't implement that yet but planning to do so after submitting the project )
+- Remote: For sending and retrieving entities from a remote server (not implemented yet).
-                                Domain : the entity that will be handled by screens and viewModels basely the any logic don't deal with database directly the reason I did that is for in case something wrong happened in one of the dataSources it will not effect the UI data and I also provided a mapper Class to map from and into the entities 1.1.2 - data_Management : which contains the logic for the local and remote data sources and also a repository class to manage both data sources in one place sub files are :
+- Domain: Entities that will be handled by screens and viewModels, so any logic doesn't deal with the database directly.
+A mapper class is provided to map to and from the entities.

+**1.1.2 data_Management:** This section contains the logic for the local and remote data sources and a repository class to manage both data sources in one place.

+Subsections:

-                               - data_Management.LocalDataSource.RoomDatabase : which contains the shopDao and shopDatabase to generate and database instance and provide controlling function to manage that database
+- `data_Management.LocalDataSource.RoomDatabase`: Contains the `shopDao` and `shopDatabase` to generate and manage the database instance using RoomDatabase.
+RoomDatabase simplifies database management by only requiring the database name, context, and entity classes.

-                                 RoomDataBase is really helpful library
-                                 I only need to provide the database name and the required context and the cacheEntities I want to create tables of and it just do the rest and in the Dao it's an interface annotated with @DAO annotation add  the function with no body's that  I want to operate  on my database some queries and SQLITE commands
-                               - data_Management.LocalDataSource.DefaultLocalDataSource : an interface for the default localDataBase class I made this just to clear the function first that I want to use on the data Source then I can extend this interface to the real class of the LocalDataSource the reason I did that is for testing reasons so I can create demo dataSource and injected it to the repository later and test the repository ANd since the database cant be tested without android classes and libraries so I plan to do fake DataSource that will implement the same DefaultLocalDataSource interface
+- `data_Management.LocalDataSource.DefaultLocalDataSource`: An interface for the default local database class.
+This interface is used to define the functions to be implemented in the real local data source.
+It facilitates testing by allowing the creation of a demo data source that implements the same interface.

-                               - data_Management.localDatabaseSource.LocalDatabaseSource  the real DataSource that will deal with the database and handle the entities transformation form and into the database
+- `data_Management.localDatabaseSource.LocalDatabaseSource`: The real data source that deals with the database and handles entity transformations between the database.

-                               - data_Management.repository.DefaultShopRepository : Interface of the repository again for testing reasons so I can make fake repository and inject it where I need
+- `data_Management.repository.DefaultShopRepository`: An interface for the repository, designed for testing purposes.
+This allows the creation of a fake repository for testing and injecting it where needed.

-                               - operations.data_Management.repository.ShopRepository: one place that controls the operations of both the local and remote sources complaining functions from all different dataSources also I am injecting the localDataSource and mapper Classes to it 1.1.3 - di : contains the dagger modules that will be injected in many places here I have two modules for the repository and for the database this helps the dagger to know how to provide complicated classes instances for injection 1.1.4 - utils : all kind of classes and methods that would help me get some quick results and shorten the code for me in any class I need it
+- `operations.data_Management.repository.ShopRepository`: A single place that controls operations for both local and remote sources, including functions from different data sources.
+The local data source and mapper classes are injected into it.

+**1.1.3 di:** Contains Dagger modules that will be injected into various places.
+There are two modules for the repository and the database.
+These modules help Dagger provide instances of complex classes for injection.

+**1.1.4 utils:** Contains various classes and methods that aid in code development and reduce code duplication.

+Subsections:

-                                        - BindingAdapters : contains all the binding adapters that  used to bind views in tow way dataBinding and also to get the image from internal storage and display it in a ImageView
+- `BindingAdapters`: Contains all binding adapters used for two-way data binding and to load images from internal storage and display them in an ImageView.

-                                        - DataState : simple Sealed Class helps me to detect result data states such as error , success , Loading a quick way to handle different results when fetching data
+- `DataState`: A simple sealed class that helps detect data result states, such as error, success, and loading.
+It provides a quick way to handle different results when fetching data.

-                                        - HideKeyBoard : extended method to use in fragments or activities useful for hiding the keyBoard quickly
+- `HideKeyBoard`: An extended method for use in fragments or activities to quickly hide the keyboard.

-                                        - Mapper : mapper interface to be extended in all mappers classes
+- `Mapper`: An interface to be extended in all mapper classes.

-                                        - beep : contains the class BeepPlayer to play the beep sound when detecting barcode results on the camera surface
+- `beep`: Contains the `BeepPlayer` class, which plays a beep sound when detecting barcode results on the camera surface.

-                                        - permissionChecker : just an extended function to check permissions and get their result in a fragment using the new registering way and result Launcher instead of the old onRequestPermissionsResult fun that is deprecated
+- `permissionChecker`: An extended function to check permissions and get their results in a fragment using the new registering method and result Launcher, replacing the deprecated `onRequestPermissionsResult`.

-                                        - simpleUtils : contains simple function to get the currentDate and getting unique receipt_id
+- `simpleUtils`: Contains simple functions to get the current date and obtain a unique receipt ID.

-                                        - SuperImageController : A simple class I wrote previously to deal with images Its functions are:
-                                                        - Display the photo selection window from the gallery
-                                                        - Give the resulting image that was returned with the selection window closed
-                                                        - Save images to the device’s internal storage and within the program files to save them locally and save them under a specific name
-                                                        - Retrieve images with a specific name from the internal storage
+- `SuperImageController`: A class to manage images with functions for displaying images from the gallery, saving images to internal storage, retrieving images by name, and deleting images by name.
-                                                        - Delete an image with a specific name from the internal storage

 1.2 presentation description :
 contains as follows:-